Famous Old Boys of Ermysted’s

 If you’re struggling to think of any famous Ermysted’s Old Boys, other than perhaps Simon Beaufoy (1980-83), writer of award-winning films including Slumdog Millionaire and The Full Monty, then you may be surprised by our roll-of-honour!

 We have famous sportsmen too, with Rick Holden (1976-83) leading the way with his Premier League career for Oldham Athletic and Manchester City in the early 90s; and Andy Hodgson (1987-94) playing professional rugby league for Bradford Bulls around the same time before heading back to Wharfedale RUFC where he plays to this day.
 We have had cricketers too – George Thornton (1877-85) once bowled the great WG Grace and played for Yorkshire at the end of the 19th century before emigrating to South Africa for whom he played in one test match in 1902.
 Harry Crabtree (1918-24) played professionally for Essex 1931-47 and later set-up the MCC Youth Coaching Scheme; and Barnoldswick’s Michael Scothern played professionally at Worcestershire in 1985.
-Cyclist Scott Thwaites (2001-6) narrowly missed out on selection for the 2014 Tour de France, but later the same summer went on to win Bronze at the Commonwealth Games in Glasgow in the 168.2km road race.
+Cyclist Scott Thwaites (2001-6) won Bronze at the 2014 Commonwealth Games in Glasgow in the 168.2km road race and rode in the 2017 Tour de France.
 In 2016, Muhammad Ali (2007-2012) was part of Team GB at the Rio Olympics, competing in the flyweight boxing.
 He was the 2014 European Youth Champion and won Silver at the Youth World Championships the same year.

 We also have records of 6 OBEs, 3 MBEs and 1 OBE.